tBoccinfuso/lwsvue/README.md

 # LWSVue

 A small little app to show off how Vue.js can work.
+Mock database can be found here: [Mock DB](https://github.com/tBoccinfuso/demo)

 ## Project setup